wp-plugins/ep-social-widget/readme.txt

 Contributors: Earth People, darkwhispering
 Tags: social, widget, plugin, facebook, twitter, flickr, rss, social share, google, google plus, youtube, linkedin, myspace, deviantart, meetup, soundcloud, bandcamp
 Requires at least: 3.3.0
-Tested up to: 3.4.1
+Tested up to: 3.4.2
-Stable tag: 0.6.0
+Stable tag: 1.1.1

 Very small and easy to use widget and shortcode to display social icons on your site.
 Facebook, Twitter, Flickr, Google Plus, Youtube and more.

 == Description ==

-This plugin add a new widget and shortcode that you can use to add social icons on your site.
-Available networks are
+This plugin add a new widget and shortcode that you can use to add social icons on your site by using the default networks or add your own via the option page.

+Available default networks are

 * Twitter
 * Facebook